yonatanbitton/data_efficient_masked_language_modeling_for_vision_and_language/README.md

 # Data Efficient Masked Language Modeling for Vision and Language
-Repository for the paper "Data Efficient Masked Language Modeling for Vision and Language".
+Repository for the paper "Data Efficient Masked Language Modeling for Vision and Language", accepted to Findings of EMNLP 2021.

 ![](fig1.png)
 The baseline MLM masks a random token with 15\% probability (where ~50\% of the masked tokens are stop-words or punctuation).
 Our method masks words that require the image in order to be predicted (e.g., physical objects).